camunda/camunda-sso-snippets/camunda-sso-jboss-keycloak/README.md

 ### Acceptance tests

-* Keycloak user can login into CamundaBPM
+* Keycloak user can login into Camunda Platform
 * All GUIs and REST APIs are only accessible via Keycloak Login

 ## Get started